Could be an 8 (A-), but no copies available for reasonable prices anyway, so not sweating the distinction. #bestof

 Two Nice Girls - Like a Version [EP]: 7.5 (high B+)

 Can't even find a decent cover image to purloin.
 I owned this once but think I sold it off.
-I kind of wish I hadn't, even though it's #indiepop, because it feels a little like a collector's item at this point.
+I kind of wish I hadn't, even though it's #indiepop/covers, because it feels a little like a collector's item at this point.
 And it came out in the same year as Slay Tracks, although this one did get a CD release.
 Good year for EPs, as I remember.

 Robert Johnson - King of the Delta Blues [Columbia/Legacy, 1997]: X (X)